Data Science degree

 What can you do with a data science degree?

-Every day, huge amounts of data are generated by business, scientific, and social activity taking place all around us.
-With data coming from sensors, digital images, streaming video, satellite and medical imagery, and from interactions with cloud computing, data-driven approaches to decision making are being applied in areas as diverse as medicine, business, advertising, and entertainment.
+Every day, huge amounts of data are generated by the business, scientific, and social activity taking place all around us.
+With data now coming from sensors, digital images, streaming video, satellite and medical imagery, and interactions with cloud computing, data-driven approaches to decision making are being applied in areas as diverse as medicine, business, advertising, and entertainment.

 Student life in mathematics and computer science